A path to reversing hypothyroidism

 1. Partner up with a good Doctor

 Find a practitioner who you can trust and who can be your partner.
 Preferably someone who has done this work before and who (preferably) has lived through it herself.
+We posted a list of good doctor directories here.

 2. Take action, like Thyroid Detox